 "Castor oil will not grow hair," cosmetic chemist and author Perry Romanowski told Allure earlier this year.
 "There is no evidence for it and no scientific theory supporting that it would work, so yes, it's a total myth."
 Yikes.
-So while the experts interviewed agree that castor oil is conditioning and protective for hair, they said the evidence is lacking in terms of helping hair to grow faster.
-That being said, one would assume that castor oil also wouldn't improve eyelash growth.
+So while the experts interviewed agree that castor oil is conditioning and protective for hair, they said the evidence is lacking in terms of the idea it helps hair grow faster.
+Taking that into account, one would assume that castor oil also wouldn't improve eyelash growth.
 But in the name of doing our due beauty diligence, we asked Dominic Burg, PhD, hair biologist and chief scientist for Évolis Professional for his thoughts.

-If you don't recommend castor oil, is there another natural method for helping lashes grow?
+Is there a natural method for helping lashes grow?

 Is there anything we're doing that could be inhibiting lash growth?

 Finding success with lash-growth ingredients and products is null without having healthy lashes to begin with.
 And as it turns out, certain beauty habits are actually often preventing us from having the lengthy flutters we crave.
 "Large, heavy false eyelashes and stick-ons can cause traction damage to the eyelash follicles and eventually, can lead to follicle stress and death," says Burg.
 "Heavy eyeliner left on for very long periods may also impact eyelash follicle health, so it's important to ensure you cleanse as part of your nightly eye care routine."
 The same goes for mascara—sleeping in your Diorshow causes breakage and possible infection, so be diligent to remove every last stitch before your head hits the pillow.